Your Windows license will expire soon error on Windows 10 [EASY FIXES]

 By running this command you’ll modify your registry and prevent the Your Windows license will expire soon message from appearing.
 If you experience any issues after modifying the registry, simply run the registry backup file in order to restore your registry to the original state.

-By following these guidelines you should be able to fix the Your Windows License Will Expire Soon alert on Windows 10, Windows 8.1.
+By following these guidelines you should be able to fix the Your Windows License Will Expire Soon alert on Windows 10.
 Do share your experience with us and if you have problems we will try to resolve the same as soon as possible.

 - How to upgrade to Fall Creators Update from Windows 7/8.1